google/tcmalloc/docs/temeraire.md

 the name of several large and powerful English warships.
 So: giant and powerful, but maybe a little dangerous. :)_

 This is a description of the design of the Hugepage-Aware Allocator.
+We have also published ["Beyond malloc efficiency to fleet efficiency: a hugepage-aware memory allocator" at OSDI 2021](https://research.google/pubs/pub50370/), which provides further details on the design, implementation, and rollout of Temeraire.

 ## GOALS